What is EDI ?

 Organizations typically use EDI translation software or systems to generate, send, receive, and process EDI messages.
 This software converts data from the organization's internal format (e.g., a database or enterprise resource planning system) into the specified EDI format and vice versa

 There are many different types of EDI systems available for integration.
-Here is the list of most popular ones,
+Here is the list of most popular ones:

 EDI uses standardized data formats that both sending and receiving systems can understand.
 These formats are often defined by international or industry-specific standards organizations.
 Two common formats are ANSI X12 and EDIFACT.
 These formats specify how data should be structured for various types of business documents, such as purchase orders, invoices, and shipping notices.